 • Transaction-enable your containers.
+If you are using the base API, transaction-enable your containers.
 You do this by using the XmlContainerConfig.setTransactional() method and then pass that object when you open or create the container.

 Environments

 All BDB XML applications use environments.
 However, simple BDB XML applications can use a default environment that only provide a small subset of features - most notably, multi-threaded access (but not multi-process) is enabled, as is the in-memory cache.
 For more advanced features, such as transactional protection, you must use an externally-managed environment.